SlipknotTN/Dogs-Vs-Cats-Playground/deep_learning/tensorflow/README.md

 Example usage of tensorflow to classify dogs and cats images (from Kaggle challenge [Dogs Vs Cats Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition)).

+To use Nasnet model you need at least Tensorflow 1.4.

 ## Models

 ### MobileNet